-Every grade 10-12 course you have completed will be on your Alberta Transcript.
+Every grade 10-12 course you have completed will be on your Detailed Academic Report.

 The Alternative School Centre offers all core courses and a variety of optional courses through our ASC Programs and/or Home Education Program.

 Work Experience is offered for 3 to 10 credits which requires 25 hours of work time per credit.
-To be eligible to register in this program, students must meet with the Work Experience Co-ordinator, Mr. Burley.
+To be eligible to register in this program, students must meet with the Work Experience Co-ordinator, Mrs. Ruppert.

 Registration is available through ASC.
 Home Education may utilize the materials developed by Alberta Education (some course applies) or parents may choose to use their own curriculum.
-Please see the Home Education Co-ordinator for more details.
+Please see the Home Education Co-ordinator, Shelley Lower Vice Principal for more details.
 Most parents who talk to us about this also consider our "ASC" model which provides materials, structure, teacher feedback and other resources.
 Home schooling decisions are free to the parents to make and comes with no teacher support, only administrator oversight.
 Parents are required by law to have a detailed plan.
 The ASC Home Education Co-ordinator oversees this, normally with home visits.

 Students are welcome to access instruction or teacher assistance at any time during office hours.
-This instruction can be accessed by appointment, drop-in visits to the school, by telephone, fax, or email.
+This instruction can be accessed by appointment, drop-in visits to the school, by telephone or email.

 Students who plan their time carefully will experience greater success.
 We suggest: